 About Open Water

 Water for Life set out the UK Government’s vision for an innovative, resilient water industry that offered non-household customers a choice of supplier.
 In May 2014, the Water Act 2014 received Royal Assent and put in place the necessary legislative framework to achieve this vision.

-Open Water is charged by Government to coordinate the development of the market rules, framework and systems required for an effective non-household retail market.
-At Open Water, we are working with market participants, Defra, Ofwat and other stakeholders to implement that vision, by opening the competitive market for non-household water and sewerage retail services in April 2017.
+Open Water is the programme that is co-ordinating the development of the market rules, framework and systems that are required for an effective non-household retail market.
+The programme brings together market participants, Defra, Ofwat, Market Operator Services Ltd (MOSL) and other stakeholders to implement that vision, by opening the competitive market for non-household water and sewerage retail services in April 2017.

-We are drawing on the experience and expertise of our stakeholders to:
+Open Water draws on the experience and expertise of stakeholders to:

 - increase choice for customers,